zxjcarrot/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a master student in Computer Science at Zhejiang University.
-My research interests include database systems, operating systems, and distributed systems.
-I have done two internships as a software engineer in DolphinDB and Alibaba Cloud.
-After graduation, I will join the TXSQL kernel team of Tencent Cloud as a software engineer.
+I am a software engineer of TXSQL team at Tencent Inc. My research interests include database systems, operating systems, and distributed systems.
+I have done two internships as a s    oftware engineer in DolphinDB and Alibaba Cloud.